Rappich/Weather_monitoring_group8/README.md

   - [ ] Ensure the system remains responsive as more threads are added.
   - [ ] Simulate the data for for more locations.
   - [ ] Simulate the data for different seasons/dates.
+  - [ ] Add a database to the program.